DariiaSira/PDT--FIIT/README3.md

 Firstly lets see what is the name of FIIT in this table and then see the distance.

 ```
+-- Names in OSM are long, so I use ILIKE with part of the text.
 SELECT name FROM planet_osm_point
 WHERE name ILIKE '%Fakulta informatiky%';

+-- Very important: I always transform both geometries to EPSG:5514.
+If not, ST_Distance gives distance in degrees, not meters.
+Also, PostgreSQL needs CAST() when rounding a float value.
 SELECT
     ROUND(
             ST_Distance(